ThatsVie/atlas-web_back_end/MySQL_Advanced/README.md

 SELECT * FROM projects;
 SELECT * FROM corrections;

+CALL ComputeAverageWeightedScoreForUsers();

--- Calculate the average weighted score for all users CALL ComputeAverageWeightedScoreForUsers();
+-- Display the updated average weighted score for all users SELECT "--";

--- Display the updated average weighted scores
-SELECT "--";
 SELECT * FROM users;
 ```

-- **Role**: This script tests the functionality of the stored procedure by calculating and displaying the weighted average scores for all users.
+- **Role**: This script tests the functionality of the stored procedure by calculating and displaying the average weighted score for all users.

 </details>